jhu-saw/sawNDITracker/README.md

     ]
 }
 ```

+The tool name will be used to create the cisstMultiTask required interface (see https://github.com/jhu-cisst/cisst/wiki/cisstMultiTask-concepts), Qt Widgets and ROS topics (see example below).

 When starting the example, the GUI will just show the controller view:
 ![GUI controller view](doc/gui-on-start.png "GUI on start, controller view")